Setup DNX in macOS

-For those of you who do not know the story, ASP.NET 5 will change everything…ish.
-You can create your web applications, web api:s and console apps on OS X and Linux, then run it everywhere.
-Nice, right?
+For those of you who don’t know it, .NET 5 will add platform agnostic capabilities to .NET.
+With it, you can create web apps, api:s and console apps on Windows, OS X and Linux and run them everywhere.

 Before I begin, I’ll just mention some terms that I’ll use in this post.

 dnx stands for .NET Execution Environment.
 It’s a console application that you get access to when installing ASP.NET 5.
 You use it to create web sites, run your apps etc.

 dnvm stands for .NET Version Manager.
 It is used to install new versions of .NET Core and the various tools it needs